IxiAngel/TempTamer/README.md

 5. Configure TempTamer settings according to your preferences.
 6. Run TempTamer and enjoy The Cool CPU Commander.

-## Flashing Procedure for Arduino or ESP32 .bin Files
+## Flashing Procedure for Arduino or ESP32

-This repository provides instructions for flashing .bin files onto Arduino or ESP32 microcontrollers.
 Follow the steps below to successfully flash the .bin files onto your device.

 ### Prerequisites